aksharasoman/notes_ml_projects/004_sieveChallenge/Project Outline.md

 ## Extensions Possible?
 - Can I parallelize processing - tts and avatar generation of individual turns ?
 	- ref: [Example: Parallelized Face Detection - Sieve](https://docs.sievedata.com/guide/examples/parallelized-face-detection)
+	- NOT SURE if push inside a sieve function works - not sure how to make code to wait for all parallel processing results to arrive.
 - chatTTS
 - conversational talking-listening heads: check challenge
 ## Challenges